-When Cooled, transfer the sauce to a glass jar, cover with a lid and refrigerate for up to a 4 – 5 days.
+When cooled, transfer the sauce to a glass jar, cover it with a lid, and refrigerate for up to 4 - 5 days.

-Stir-fry the veggies for 2 – 3 minutes.
+Stir-fry the veggies for 2 - 3 minutes.
 Cover with a lid.
-Then add the garlic sauce or stir fry sauce and simmer for 2 minutes.
-Turn off heat and garnish with spring onions and some toasted sesame seeds.
+Then add the garlic sauce or stir-fry sauce and simmer for 2 minutes.
+Turn off the heat and garnish with spring onions and some toasted sesame seeds.
 And our vegetable stir fry is ready in less than 10 minutes.

 Stir fry sauce recipe